-I have slowly come to realize that I do not like someone else planning the entire vacation for me.
+I have slowly come to realise that I do not like someone else planning the entire vacation for me.
 When I was planning my trip to Europe, many of my friends asked me to opt for a group tour since I was doing my first solo trip.
 I cringed, politely thanked them for their suggestion and went ahead and made my own itinerary.

 But I have also realized over the years that we cannot leave everything to chance and we need to do some kind of planning when it comes to seeing a new place.
 You cannot just land up in a new city and just expect to see a new city without a plan in place.